pyca/cryptography/docs/hazmat/primitives/aead.rst

             authenticated with the key, but does not need to be encrypted.
 Can be ``None``.
         :returns bytes: The ciphertext bytes with the 16 byte tag appended.
+        :raises OverflowError: If data passed is greater than 2\ :sup:`32` bytes.

     .. method:: decrypt(nonce, data, associated_data)